aclark4life/python-packages-doc/introduction.rst

 Report bugs
 -----------

-Thank you for testing the beta release features.
 Please report any issues you may encounter here:

 - https://bitbucket.org/pythonpackages/pythonpackages.com/issues/new